Saraholoughlin5/Milestone-Project-2/README.md

 The 'Home' page header contains a simple navigation menu with brand text and section links.
 This menu is displayed as a drop-down toggle menu with hamburger button in mobile view.

-The navigation menu contains Home, About and Contact links (3-page website).
+The navigation menu contains About, Things To Do, Map, Weather and Contact Us links.

 The majority of the home page section contains a carousel slideshow, with 4 rotating images and a text overlay inviting users to ‘Come Visit The Burren’.